-This course is an introduction to the general phenomena of social deviance with primary emphasis given to non-criminal deviance and victimless crimes, including mental disorders, drug use, prostitution, homosexuality, and pornography.
+This course is an introduction to the general phenomena of social deviance with primary emphasis given to non-criminal deviance and victimless crimes, including mental disorders, drug use, prostitution, sexual deviance, and pornography.
 The course is cross listed with SOC 320.
 Prerequisite: SOCI 1301.

 CJ 325.
 Crime and Delinquency.
 3 Hours.

 This course provides a study of the meaning, nature, and extent of crime and delinquency, including analysis and evaluation of preventive and treatment methods.
 Emphasis will be on theories of crime and delinquency causation.
 Cross listed with SOC 325.
 Prerequisite: SOCI 1301.

 CJ 330.
 Institutional Corrections, Theory, and Practice.
 3 Hours.

 This course provides examinations of the historical development of corrections, including concepts of punishment and rehabilitation, with emphasis on institutional corrections from conviction to release.
 Cross listed with SOC 330.